How to Fix Slow Scrolling in Vim and MacVim on OS X

 There was always a marked difference between Vim on my Mac and Vim on Linux.
-Scrolling with the movement keys (j/k in particular) was blindingly fast on Linux, but plodded along on my Mac so slowly that I began using Control-F and Control-B most of the time.
+Scrolling with j and k was blindingly fast on Linux, but plodded along on my Mac so slowly that I began using Control-F and Control-B most of the time.

 You can change Key Repeat settings in System Preferences -> Keyboard.
 Tweak the Key Repeat and Delay Until Repeat settings to find a good speed.
 I had to restart after changing these settings to see any effect.